kindly-ai/kindly-starterkit-js/README.md

 ## Quick start :rocket:

-The fastest way to get started is to deploy this project to Heroku.
+The fastest way to get started is to deploy this app to Heroku.

 Just hit the button below to deploy your first bot integration.
-If you don't already have an Heroku account, you'll be prompted to do so.
+If you don't already have an Heroku account, you'll be prompted to create one.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/convertelligence/kindly-starterkit-js/tree/master)